Acadix Software

 The desktop-installer script installs necessary ports/packages, configures the graphical desktop of your choice and performs basic setup for devices and services such as devd, WiFi, sound, Bluetooth, printing and remote login.

-Some user input is required, but desktop-installer should provide sufficient guidance.
+Some user input is required, but desktop-installer provides guidance along the way.
 You should not have to search the web for complicated instructions on configuring software and services.
 Anything that does not work out-of-the-box is considered a bug and should be reported.
 The end-user is only expected to run desktop-installer and answer the questions.

 Target Audience